 Looking for memorable adventures with your spouse?
 We checked in with Joe and Ivy Wilson who have been living abroad, volunteering, and traveling the world for the better part of a year to see how they did it.

-Ok so you're on board to volunteer with your spouse right?
+Okay, so you're on board to volunteer with your spouse, right?

 Here's how you make it happen:

 1. While looking for living abroad programs, sign up for an organization where you can volunteer as a married couple.
 Not being biased or anything, but I think you should sign up right here:

 Married couple volunteers with ILP (that's us!) have their own living space, so you won't be sharing a room with anyone else in your group.
 You're only volunteering part time, so you'll have free time to explore together plus you'll have vacation days to travel around, just the two of you.

 2. Pick an awesome country to volunteer together in.
 You can check out all of the location options ILP has for married volunteers, but we recommend China!
 Why?
 Because we have one of our biggest discounts there.
 Married couples can currently get a 2-for-1 deal in China.
 That means 50% off of your flights, visas, housing, meals, and all the support of an established program like ILP.

 3. Go and live your best, most adventurous semester together.

 Joe and Ivy volunteered with ILP first by teaching English in China and are currently teaching in Russia.
 We talked to Joe about what it's been like...

 Where are some favorite places you traveled to?